-This scholarship is awarded to one doctor from Bolivia, Colombia, Ecuador or Central America.
+This Scholarship is awarded to one doctor from a country in Central or South America where travel medicine is an emerging specialty.
 Preference will be given to practitioners with knowledge in travel medicine and the capacity to expand the practice in their country.

 This scholarship is administered in partnership with the Sociedad Latinoamericana de Medicina del Viajero (SLAMVI).
 The IAMAT scholar must take the online travel medicine course offered by SLAMVI and attends a 5-day advanced travel medicine course offered by the London School of Hygiene and Tropical Medicine (LSHTM).
 Following the course, the recipient participates in clinical observations for 5 days with travel clinics at the Hospital for Tropical Diseases and the National Travel Health Network and Centre (NaTHNaC), and completes a travel health project.
 The LSHTM course is delivered through a series of lectures, academic discussions, role-play and problem-solving workshops, themed days, and group work.
 A Certificate of Attendance will be issued to the successful scholar.